vvr-rao/SFDC-LiveMessagePOC-Stubcode/README.md

 Explanation of Files:

-    'ResendSMS Button Page' & 'Resend SMS Controller' : list button VF Page and Controller to invoke send of a message via a button push. (the prerequiste is to set up a number.
+    'ResendSMS Button Page' & 'Resend SMS Controller' :
+        List button VF Page and Controller to invoke send of a message via a button push.
+    (the prerequiste is to set up a number.
 This is documented in the Live Message Admin guide.
 Id of the entry was hardcoded for POC purposes)

-    'Sample code- invoke Live Message to send an SMS message programatically' : stub code tested via Execute Anonymous
+     'Sample code- invoke Live Message to send an SMS message programatically' :
+        Stub code tested via Execute Anonymous

-    'Sample code - publish an attachement as CRM content' : stub code tested via Execute Anonymous.
+     'Sample code - publish an attachement as CRM content' :
+        Stub code tested via Execute Anonymous.
 Publishes an attachment as a CRM content link.